 UK Stocks-Factors to watch on Dec.
 8

-Dec 8 - Britain's FTSE 100 .FTSE index is seen opening 13 points lower at 6,542 on Tuesday, according to financial bookmakers.
+Dec 8 - Britain's FTSE 100 .FTSE index is seen opening 13 points lower at 6,542 on Tuesday, according to financial bookmakers, with futures down 0.5% ahead of the cash market open.

-* RIO TINTO: Rio Tinto RIO.AX, RIO.L may face calls to pay compensation or a fine when an Australian parliamentary inquiry releases an interim report on Wednesday into how the firm legally destroyed ancient sacred rock shelters for an iron ore mine, industry sources said.
+* COVID-19: Margaret Keenan, a 90-year-old grandmother, became the first person in the world to receive the Pfizer PFE.N COVID-19 vaccine shot outside of a trial as Britain began vaccinating its population.

-* ASTRAZENECA: A top U.S. scientist overseeing COVID-19 vaccine trials expects a large U.S. study to determine how effective AstraZeneca's AZN.L experimental inoculation is, following perplexing results from other trials released by the company and partner Oxford University.
+* FERGUSON: Plumbing and heating parts distributor Ferguson Plc FERG.L said its first-quarter profit rose 12.2%, boosted by demand for home improvement in the United States on higher new residential housing permits.

 * GOLD: Gold prices hit a two-week high as investors remained hopeful of further U.S. stimulus measures to counter the economic fallout of a surge in coronavirus cases.